intaglioplate312/stunning_crystals_game/README.md

-## Crystal Collector,
+## Crystal Collector
-is a fun and jQuery game.
+A fun jQuery game.

   * The player will be shown a random number between 19 - 120, at the start of the game.
   * There are four crystals displayed as buttons on the page.
 When the player clicks on a crystal, it will add a specific amount  of points between 1 - 12, to the player's total score.